danieldietrich/candid/README.md

 ## How to stop FOUC

 FOUC stands for Flash of Unstyled Content.
-It happens when a web component are already inserted in the DOM but not yet defined.
+It happens when web components are already inserted in the DOM but not yet defined.
 It can be prevented by conditionally styling the elements.

 ```
 my-element:not(:defined) {